 - Substitute the dough hook for the paddle attachment and gradually add remaining flour or until dough starts to pull away from the sides of the bowl (you may not use all the flour).
 Continue to knead the dough for 5 minutes.
 Place dough on a lightly floured work surface and let rest for 10 minutes while you prepare the filling.

 - In a medium bowl, combine the cream cheese, 3 tablespoons of sugar and vanilla.
-In a small bowl, combine raspberries, remaining 2 tablespoons of sugar, and cornstarch.
+In a small bowl, combine raspberries, remaining 2 tablespoons of sugar, cornstarch and lemon zest.

 - Roll out dough into a 12 x 14 inch rectangle.
 Spread the cream cheese filling evenly over the dough.
-Sprinkle with raspberry mixture, then with lemon zest.
+Sprinkle with raspberry mixture.

 - Starting with a long end, roll the dough into a log and pinch edges closed.
 Cut into 12 equal slices.
 Place sweet rolls into the prepared pan and cover with a clean kitchen towel.